amkirwan/ember-oauth2/README.md

 }
 ```

-If using ember-cli, add the configuration to `config/environment.js`:
+If using ember-cli, you can add the configuration to `config/environment.js`:

 ```
 EmberENV: {